Money and Marriage: How Getting Married Changes Your Finances

-- If one person in the family gets sick (or pregnant) what deductible and out-of-pocket limits must they meet before the plan starts paying?
+- If one person in the family gets sick or pregnant, what deductible and out-of-pocket limits must they meet before the plan starts paying?

 As of 2016, all insurance plans will have embedded deductibles in family plans.

 Despite what you may have heard about the marriage tax penalty, only certain couples get hit by it.
-For those without children, penalties occur at the very low, or very high end of the income spectrum, when both spouses have earnings.
+For those without children, penalties occur at the very low or very high end of the income spectrum, when both spouses have earnings.
 They could end up paying 4% more in federal taxes compared to if they had remained single.

-That could leave two high-earning singles worse off after marriage in terms of this type of retirement saving.
+That could leave two high-earning singles worse off after marriage in terms of retirement savings.
 A low- or no-earning spouse is also better off than a low- or no-earning single person, because the spouse can contribute to a Roth IRA, or other type of spousal IRA, based on the marital income, while a single person could be out of luck, because their eligibility is based on their own income.

 But married couples have more flexibility when it comes to some other types of retirement savings.
-If both have access to a 401K through employers, they can optimize their contributions based on any available employer match.
+If both have access to a 401(k) through employers, they can optimize their contributions based on any available employer match.

 For example, a wife can get 50% of her husband's benefit, which makes sense if that is greater than her own.
-If a higher-earning spouse passes away, the widow or widower can opt to get the Social Security benefit of the deceased, instead of their own.
+If a higher-earning spouse dies, the widow or widower can opt to get the Social Security benefit of the deceased, instead of their own.

 There's one not-so-small Social Security consolation for those who remain single into retirement.
 They can earn much more before their Social Security benefits are taxed.
 For example, a married couple is subject to tax on their benefits once their income exceeds $32,000.
 Two single people could each earn $25,000 (or $50,000 combined) before they have to pay tax on their Social Security benefits.

 One more important financial thing that comes along when you tie the knot: liability.
-If your spouse declares bankruptcy, cheats on your tax return, hurts someone in a car accident or a bar fight, or loses a lawsuit, your joint assets could be at risk.
+If your spouse declares bankruptcy, cheats on your joint tax return, hurts someone in a car accident or a bar fight, or loses a lawsuit, your joint assets could be at risk.
 And if he or she racks up certain kinds of debt, creditors might be able to come after you to pay it off.

 But before you file for divorce or annulment based on the complicated information above, keep in mind that besides its personal and social benefits, marriage can offer other significant financial protections in the future, such as no federal tax obligations in the event of your spouse's death.
 And if you're married, you'll automatically inherit your spouse's assets, even if there's no legal will.
 You can count on your spouse's assets till death (or divorce) do you part.